JeremS/dolly/README.md

 ## Inspirations
 This project is inspired by [https://github.com/aleph-io/potemkin](potemkin's') import var system.
-However dolly's `def-clone` doesn't link aliased vars to propagate change when reloaded the original is redefined.
+However dolly's `def-clone` doesn't link aliased vars to propagate change when the original is redefined.
 I don't think that's possible in Clojurescript and this projects aims to work with it.

 ## License